godaddy/javascript/README.md

 # OR (legacy ES5 with React rules)
 npm i eslint-config-godaddy-es5 --save-dev

+# OR (ES6 with TypeScript rules)
+npm i eslint-config-godaddy-typescript --save-dev

+# OR (ES6 with React and TypeScript rules)
+npm i eslint-config-godaddy-react-typescript --save-dev

+# OR (ES6 with Flow rules)
+npm i eslint-config-godaddy-flow --save-dev

 # OR (ES6 with React and Flow rules)
 npm i eslint-config-godaddy-react-flow --save-dev